bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 		- [ ] Lust - lose all your god power charges. permanently destroy your god statue.
 		- [ ] Pride - flip all your coins to tails and freeze them.
 		- [ ] Envy - transform every other coin into a random coin and reflip them.
+		- [ ] ??? - The shop is no longer open.
 		- [ ] Hope - you win the game.
 	- [ ] **D20** - Power changes randomly each toss.
 When you use this coin, reflip it.
 Infinite charges.
 No value for tolls.
 Cannot be upgraded. (potential idea - if you don't use the power, it triggers automatically at the end of the round on a random coin; remove reflip on use and infinite charges if so)
 		- [ ] 1 - Destroy this.
 Automatically triggered (?)